 Another few months later after this course I attended bridlework part 2.
 On this course my skills were expanded and I made my first bridle.
 As well as making my first bridle I also learnt new skills such has rolled leather and padded leather items.
 After this course I attended my final course with David, safe repairs.
 On this course taught me how to do safe repairs to leather items.
 Some example of repairs I learnt were to riding boots, stitching saddle flaps back together and replacing broken buckles on bridles.

-During the mix of these short courses i attended a one day course at The Saddle Company.
-This day showed me how to basic fit there saddle, how to alter there saddles and also different options of there saddles.
-By going on this day I am now able to fit there saddles and give advice about them.
+During the mix of these short courses I attended a one day course at The Saddle Company.
+This day showed me how to basic fit there saddles, how to alter there saddles and also different options of there saddles.

-After I completed all these short courses i fully set up Cheshire Saddler as my full time job.
+After I completed all these short courses I fully set up Cheshire Saddler as my full time job.
+Even though I have attended all these courses I am still attending courses to widen my skills and to gain more qualifications.